mtti/mhp/README.md

 };
 ```

-The router's API is inspired by Express.
-However, since this is a static site generator where the response to every possible request must be pre-generated MHP's API is much more restricted than that of Express.
-Obviously only GET requests are supported, query strings (e.g. `?foo=bar`) can't be supported, and so on.
+While the router is inspired by Express, MHP is a static site generator and therefore the response to every possible request must be pre-generated.
+Therefore, only `GET` requests are supported and obviously no dynamic server-side features are possible.

 For example, to render a page from `project/pages/front.md` as `/index.html`, you could do: